grafana/k6pack/README.md

   -h, --help                   help for k6pack
       --minify                 minify the output
   -o, --output string          write output to file (default stdout)
-      --sourcemap              emit the source map with an inline data URL --timeout duration       HTTP timeout for remote modules (default 30s) --typescript             force TypeScript loader -v, --version                version for k6pack
+      --source-root string     sets the sourceRoot field in generated source maps --sourcemap              emit the source map with an inline data URL --timeout duration       HTTP timeout for remote modules (default 30s) --typescript             force TypeScript loader -v, --version                version for k6pack
 ```

+**sourcemap**

+If sourcemap is enabled, by default, the current directory will be set in the sourcemap as the source root directory.
+This can be changed by using the `--source-root` flag.
+You can even disable the source root setting by specifying the empty string.

 ## How It Works